 With WSU since 2015, Gupta received a BE in from the National Institute of Technology, Trichy (2002), an MS in Electrical Engineering from the UW (2006), and holds a PhD in Electrical Engineering from the UW (2010) under the supervision of co-advisers Professor David Allstot and Professor Chris Rudell.
 He is also the recipient of a 2011 Best Student Paper Award at the IEEE RFIC Symposium and a 2008 Analog Devices Outstanding Student Award.

 Baosen Zhang is an Assistant Professor at UW ECE, where he holds the Keith and Nancy Rattie Endowed Career Development Professorship.
+He is also an Assistant Professor at the UW’s Clean Energy Institute (CEI).
 Zhang received his NSF CAREER award for his research entitled “Optimal Control of Energy Systems via Structured Neural Networks: A Convex Approach“.

 The aim of this project is to develop a framework for integrating data into the control of energy systems, with the objective of providing both computationally efficient tools and theoretical guarantees.
 We adopt a model-based framework that uses structured neural networks to achieve both model tractability and representability, by designing them to be convex from input to output.
 This approach has the potential of using known physical laws as well as leveraging data to address parametric uncertainties.
 Example applications are control of commercial and industrial buildings, and voltage regulation in power distribution systems.